-There were 111 PBV vacancies lasting longer than 30 days in FY2020.
+There were 71 PBV vacancies lasting longer than 30 days in FY2021.
 SCCHA saved approximately 15 minutes per vacancy by allowing owner referrals after 30 days of unsuccessful attempts by owners to fill their vacancies through SCCHA's referrals.
-This activity saved the agency 27.75 hours of labor and approximately \$829.
+This activity saved the agency 17.75 hours of labor and approximately \$1,112.
+SCCHA plans to put this activity on hold in FY2022 as the interest list is designed to provide referrals more efficiently than the traditional waiting list, and will obviate the need for a property to send their own referrals.

 Activity 2009-8: 30-Day Referral Process for Project-Based Vacancies Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$5,214 \$3,476 \$3,476 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
-83.25 hours 55.5 hours 55.5 hours Yes
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$3,335 \$2,223 \$2,223 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+53.25hours 35.5 hours 35.5 hours Yes

-There were no changes to the activity's metrics FY2020.
-The baselines and benchmarks have been updated to reflect the labor costs based upon compensation rates for FY2020.
+There were no changes to the activity's metrics FY2021.
+The baselines and benchmarks have been updated to reflect the labor costs based upon compensation rates for FY2021.

-The agency did not experience any challenges in meeting benchmarks for this activity.
+The agency did not experience any challenges meeting the activity's benchmarks.